catboost/catboost/catboost/docs/en/concepts/python-reference_catboostranker_fit.md

 **Default value**

-True if a validation set is input (the `eval_set` parameter is defined) and at least one of the label values of objects in this set differs from the others.
+True if validation sets are specified (the `eval_set` parameter is defined) and at least one of the label values of objects in the last validation dataset differs from the others.
 False otherwise.

 **Supported processing units**